hexh250786313/coc-copilot/README.md

 - `copilot.enablePreselect`: (Boolean, default: `true`) Enable or disable preselecting Copilot completion items.
 - `copilot.kindLabel`: (String, default: `" "`) The label used for Copilot completions in the completion menu.
 - `copilot.shortcut`: (String, default: `"Cop"`) The shortcut used for Copilot completions in the completion menu.
+- `copilot.autoUpdateCompletion`: (Boolean, default: `false`) Whether to update the completion panel automatically when the copilot result is updated. **_Caution_**: Sometimes it will cause the completion panel to stall, it is recommended to set it to `false`.

 ## License